-Students pursuing either a double major or a double degree may waive the School of Liberal Arts requirement that four departments be represented in the non-major 300-400 level courses.
-Four of these courses in the second major or degree may be used to satisfy this requirement.
+Students pursuing either a School of Liberal Arts double major or a double degree may waive the School of Liberal Arts requirement that four departments be represented in the nonmajor 300-400 level courses.
+Four courses in the second major or degree may be counted toward this requirement.